thefinn93/signald/README.md

 | `username` | `string` | yes      | The account to use. |
 | `uri`      | `string` | yes      | The signal.group link |

-## Transition An Account From signal-cli

-signald's on-disk data structures are generally the same as or very similar to signal-cli's.
-Until recently, signald used the same location to store the accounts on the disk.
-To transition all of your accounts from signal-cli to signald, simply rename `~/.config/signal` to `~/.config/signald`.
-Please note that you should **not** copy and use the same account with both programs.
-Link them to the same user if you would like to use both signald and signal-cli.

-If you have installed the `.deb` and are using the system-wide signald service, copy to `/var/lib/signald`
+### `protocol`

+returns a JSON document that describes the next generation of the signald protocol.
+For more information, see [docs.signald.org](https://docs.signald.org)

 ## License
 This software is licensed under the GPLv3.
-It is based on [signal-cli](https://github.com/Asamk/signal-cli)
+It is based on [signal-cli](https://github.com/Asamk/signal-cli).

 ## Contributing
 Contributions are welcome and appreciated. for larger changes, consider reaching out first (via the issue tracker, IRC or email).